MateuszPuchacz/mateuszpuchacz/README.md

 <h3>🚀 About Me</h3>

-Currently working in a highly analytical retail role supporting <b>65+ hypermarkets</b> across Poland.
+### 🚀 About Me

+Supporting **65+ hypermarkets** through data-driven analysis, KPI reporting and business intelligence solutions.
-My daily work focuses on transforming raw business data into reporting solutions, KPI monitoring and decision support tools.
+Focused on transforming raw data into actionable insights using Power Query, SQL and analytical thinking.

-Beyond my current role, I'm continuously developing my skills in <b>SQL, Power BI, DAX and Data Modeling</b>, building projects that move me closer to a full-time <b>Data Analyst / BI Analyst</b> career path.
+Currently developing my skills in **SQL, Power BI, DAX and Data Modeling**, with a clear goal of growing into a full-time **Data Analyst / BI Analyst** role.
 <b>Passionate about analytics, automation and turning data into business value.</b>

 </td>